Buying property in Austria as a foreigner: Complete UK guide (2026)

 Insurance

 It’s strongly recommended to take out a buildings insurance policy starting from your completion date.
-You might also want to arrange the contents cover too.
+In fact, you might find it's a mandatory condition of your mortgage offer.

 Setting up utilities

-If you know when your completion date will be, it makes sense to get some essentials set up in advance of moving in.
+If you know when your completion date will be, it makes sense to get some essentials set up in advance of your move-in date.

 A prime example is utilities, such as heating, power and water.
 Get these sorted as early as you can, and the moving process should be a little smoother.